UMAprotocol/UMIPs/UMIPs/umip-newcontract.md

 - sponsorDisputeRewardPct
 - disputerDisputeRewardPct
 - minSponsorTokens
-- timerAddress: Hardcoded to 0x0000000000000000000000000000000000000000.
+- timerAddress: Hardcoded to 0x0000000000000000000000000000000000000000
 - withdrawalLiveness: Hardcoded to 120 min.
 - liquidationLiveness: Hardcoded to 120 min.

+Since this is the first token factory that proposes using Dai as the collateralAddress, this proposal also includes initializing the finalFees for Dai to 10 Dai for all contracts that use Dai as the collateral currency.
+The finalFee parameter is an adjustable DVM parameter controlled by $UMA holders to establish a minimum fee for each price request that a contract makes.
+It is intended to introduce a cost to prevent malicious users from spamming the DVM and overloading it with price requests, but not be so high as to deter disputers from performing their work.

+In proposing that Dai is used as the collateral currency for the synthetic token factory, factors were considered
+including: smart contract security, broad usability and acceptability, and on-chain liquidity.
+These factors are important because the value of Dai will be used by $UMA-holders to determine the amount of PfC, or profit-from-corruption, that exists in the UMA ecosystem; therefore $UMA-holders must be able to objectively determine the valuation of Dai.
+Additionally, token contracts deployed from this factory will pay fees in Dai to the DVM Store, which will be used to buy-and-burn $UMA tokens; therefore, Dai liquidity is an important consideration in the approval process.

 ## Launching a New Synthetic Token

 To launch a new type of synthetic token for which an existing market does not yet exist, that synthetic token’s smart contract must first be parameterized and deployed.
 Anyone (a “Contract Deployer”) can parameterize and deploy this contract.
 After the contract is deployed, anyone (“Token Sponsors”) can interact with the contract to create synthetic tokens.

 Token Sponsors deposit collateral into the contract to collateralize synthetic tokens, which they can then withdraw and trade with others.
 The first token sponsor to create synthetic tokens is able to immediately withdraw synthetic tokens from the contract.
-Any following token sponsors must collateralize their positions by at least as much as the system’s average collateralization ratio among all token sponsor positions that have not been liquidated (“GCR”).
+Any following token sponsors must collateralize their positions by at least as much as the system’s average collateralization ratio among all token sponsor positions that have not been liquidated (“GCR," or global collateralization ratio).
 Requiring new token sponsors to collateralize their positions by as much as the GCR provides some assurances that so long as those token sponsors collateralized below the GCR have not yet been liquidated, those above the GCR need not be at risk of liquidation.

 ## Managing Token Sponsor Positions